wertux21-cpu/project-prometheus-4d/PREDICTIONS.md

 ✅ Framework is consistent with known physics
 ✅ Makes testable predictions
-⚠️ No experimental confirmation yet
+✅ Core experiment identified (counter-propagating circularly polarized beams) ⚠️ No experimental confirmation yet
 ⚠️ Some predictions (energy dissipation) need refinement ❌ No direct evidence for bulk structure

 **Conclusion:** Framework is a valid hypothesis requiring experimental testing.
+The counter-propagating circularly polarized beam experiment is the most direct test.
 Not yet a theory.

+---

+## Author's Note

+This framework was developed by [Your Name] and published openly on GitHub to encourage collaboration and testing.
+The core idea is that our 3D universe may be a projection from a higher-dimensional bulk structure, and that electromagnetic waves are perturbations of this bulk.

+The most critical test is the counter-propagating circularly polarized beam experiment: if the bulk has structure, opposing rotational stresses should produce observable anomalies not predicted by standard QED.

+All contributions, critiques, and experimental results are welcome.